Pion $\beta$ decay and $\tau\to\pi\pi\nu_\tau$ beyond leading logarithms

 Similarly, by crossing lepton and charged pion, it is evident that the exact same procedure also determines the short-distance contribution to hadronic $\tau$ decays $\tau^\pm\to\pi^\pm\pi^0\nu_\tau$, a crucial ingredient for the evaluation of isospin-breaking (IB) corrections in the context of the hadronic-vacuum-polarization (HVP) contribution to the anomalous magnetic moment of the muon $a_\mu$~\cite{Alemany:1997tn,Cirigliano:2001er,Cirigliano:2002pv,Flores-Baez:2006yiq,Davier:2010fmf,Miranda:2020wdg,Castro:2024prg,Aoyama:2020ynm,Aliberti:2025beg,Hertzog:2025ssc}.
 While a $\tau$-based estimate is provided in Ref.~\cite{Aliberti:2025beg}, based on input from Refs.~\cite{Davier:2023fpl,Davier:2010fmf,Castro:2024prg,Colangelo:2022prz,Hoferichter:2023sli}, several key short-comings need to be addressed to allow for a full uncertainty quantification of the IB corrections.
 One of them concerns the scheme dependence of the short-distance contribution, which boils down to the exact same LECs required for pion $\beta$ decay, as a direct consequence of lepton flavor universality.

-Accordingly, we first provide a general discussion of the pion matrix element, matching relations, and renormalization-group (RG) resummation in Sec.~\ref{sec:RG}, highlighting the universal form of the resulting correction to the decay rate, while relegating further details of the matching procedure to \ref{app:matching} and \ref{app:matching1}.
-In a second step, we then discuss the phenomenological applications to pion $\beta$ decay and hadronic $\tau$ decays in Sec.~\ref{sec:app}.
+Accordingly, we first provide a general discussion of the pion matrix element, matching relations, and renormalization-group (RG) resummation, highlighting the universal form of the resulting correction to the decay rate, and then discuss the phenomenological applications to pion $\beta$ decay and hadronic $\tau$ decays.
 To obtain a complete result for the decay rates, we also need a calculation of the corresponding long-range radiative corrections, which due to the small phase space for pion $\beta$ decay can proceed in ChPT~\cite{Cirigliano:2002ng}, while for $\tau$ decays a full calculation of the structure-dependent corrections has only recently become available~\cite{Colangelo:2025iad,Colangelo:2025ivq}.